Project-Books/book-project/README.md

 - Email address: `user@user.user`
 - Password: `password`

-If you're running the backend, you will need a JWT token for subsequent requests after logging in or creating an account; see our [connecting to the backend](https://github.com/Project-Books/book-project/wiki/Connecting-to-the-backend-via-Postman) wiki page.
+Note: If you're running the backend, you will need a JWT token for subsequent requests after logging in or creating an account; see our [connecting to the backend](https://github.com/Project-Books/book-project/wiki/Connecting-to-the-backend-via-Postman) wiki page.

 # Contributing